Skip to main content

 • Wired Network

-A wired network uses physical cables, such as twisted-pair copper cables, coaxial cables, or fibre optic cables, to transmit data between devices.
+A wired network uses physical cables, such as twisted-pair copper cables, coaxial cables, or fiber optic cables, to transmit data between devices.

 Consequently, the data travels through the cables in the form of electrical or optical signals.